New: Quell now has a Claude connector — ask Claude about your production readiness in plain English.

 Questions, answered.

-No. The rule engine handles ~75% of cases offline and deterministically.
+No. The rule engine handles ~75% of cases with zero network calls and no API key.
 MUST_RAISE, MUST_RETURN, BOUNDARY, ENUM_VALID, NOT_NULL, and TYPE_CHECK are all pure rule-based.
 The LLM fallback is optional and only activates on complex cases you opt into.

 Stop shipping